object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 use as a function of the number of objects stored in the relevant abstract data type.

-For example, in the Python :class:`list` implementation, all of all of the stack operations are, on average, :math:`O(1)`.
+For example, in the Python :class:`list` implementation, all of the stack operations are, on average, :math:`O(1)`.
 This means that each of pushing, popping, and peeking has an approximately fixed cost that does not depend on the current size of the stack.
 This does not